WSWUP/cloud-free-scene-counts/EXAMPLE.md

 ## "Cloudy"

-Determing the allowable amount and extent of clouds and snow in an image will depend on the application and the study are.
-For estimating evapotranspiration (ET) over large basins using land surface temeprature, even small amounts of cloud, snow, shadows, and smoke can have major impacts on the final estimates.
+Determining the allowable amount and extent of clouds and snow in an image will depend on the application and the study are.
+For estimating evapotranspiration (ET) over large basins using land surface temperature, even small amounts of cloud, snow, shadows, and smoke can have major impacts on the final estimates.
 For extracting time series of vegetation indices more moderate amounts of cloud cover may be acceptable.

 Some other considerations when deciding whether to exclude an image is how close in time are the previous and next images, are the images Landsat 7 with missing data (due to the broken scan line corrector), are the images very early or late in the year when a measurement may not be needed or accurate.